-- Develop a creative vision and subsequent detailed design for high quality, site specific, permanent sculptural artworks. - Deliver artworks that will be permanent, robust, vandal resistant, low maintenance and durable for a minimum of 25 years. - The artworks will be informed by in depth research and meaningful engagement and consultation with the local community through schools and community groups to inform design development, ensuring the proposals are bespoke, site specific and are relevant to local people and take into account key routes and destinations.
+- Develop a design for high quality, site specific, permanent sculptural artwork. - Deliver artwork that will be permanent, robust, vandal resistant, low maintenance and durable for a minimum of 25 years. - The artwork will be informed by in depth research and meaningful engagement and consultation with the local community to inform design development, ensuring the proposal is bespoke, site specific and are relevant to local people. - Engagement with key stakeholders including North Yorkshire Council, Defence Infrastructure Organisation (MoD), Align Property Partners, Barton Howe, Catterick Garrison Town Centre Development board, and others. - Concept Design Report & Presentation - Detailed Design Report & Presentation - Once detailed designs are in place, Planning Permission for the artwork will need to be sought (to be led by Beam/ North Yorkshire Council). - A robust strategy for installing the artwork will also need to be developed which may include a Traffic Management Plan if required. - Fabrication & Installation - Maintenance and decommissioning plan - Liaison with Beam and the design team and attendance at site visits and project meetings during the process as applicable.

-- Engagement with key stakeholders including North Yorkshire Council, Defence Infrastructure Organisation (MoD), Align Property Partners, Barton Howe, Catterick Garrison Town Centre Development board, and others. - Concept Design Report & Presentation - Detailed Design Report & Presentation - Once detailed designs are in place, Planning Permission for the artworks will need to be sought (to be led by Beam/ North Yorkshire Council). - A robust strategy for installing the artworks will also need to be developed which may include a Traffic Management Plan if required. - Fabrication & Installation - Maintenance and decommissioning plan - Liaison with Beam and the design team and attendance at site visits and project meetings during the process as applicable. - Documentation (photographic and online), which can be used for publicity and promotional purposes. - Attendance at evaluation meeting on completion of the commission. - Artists will be required to have their own Public and Product Liability and Professional Indemnity Insurance, levels of which to be agreed at contracting stage.
+- Documentation (photographic and online), which can be used for publicity and promotional purposes. - Attendance at evaluation meeting on completion of the commission. - Artists will be required to have their own Public and Product Liability and Professional Indemnity Insurance, levels of which to be agreed at contracting stage.